ionelmc/cookiecutter-pylibrary/README.rst

   with ``__init__.py``) and modules (simple ``.py`` files that go straigh in ``site-packages``).
 There's no good place for that extra file if you're distributing modules.

+  But this isn't so bad - `bumpversion <https://pypi.python.org/pypi/bumpversion>`_ manages the version string quite neatly.

 Not Exactly What You Want?
 --------------------------